Print editions¶

 First, set up your computing environment:

 This book is littered with computer examples.
-All the code used to generate the content you see is given to you.
 Here is a Julia example:

 println("Welcome to Julia!
 Do you know π to 100 digits?
 Because I do!
 Look:")